krasimir/react-in-patterns/patterns/dependency-injection/README.md

   title: React.PropTypes.string
 };

-// a place where we need data
-class Inject extends React.Component {
+// a place where we use the context class Inject extends React.Component {
   render() {
     var title = this.context.title;